ruralinnovation/multi-svc-cartodb/README.md

     CARTO_ORG_PASS=abc123def
     ```

 1. In order to support HTTPS (and to build the `router` container), you will need to generate a number of SSL related files (primarily a root certificate for a local certificate authority, and .crt and .key files for a signed SSL certificate).
-You can do this by using the `generate_ssl_certs.sh` script:
+You can do this by using the `scripts/generate_ssl_certs.sh` script:

     ```bash
-    ./generate_ssl_certs.sh
+    ./scripts/generate_ssl_certs.sh
     ```

 1. You will also need to add an entry for `cori.localhost` to your `/etc/hosts` file, to make sure you get local DNS translation for your hostname and subdomain: